hrishikeshh/finalweb/content/reading/book-2.md

 ---
-title: "The Intelligence Trap: Why Smart People Make Dumb Mistakes"
+title: "The Expectation Effect: How Your Mindset Can Change Your World"
 date: 2022-04-08T23:15:00+07:00
 slug: book_1
 category: blog